chaseruskin/orbit/README.md

 ![](./docs/src/images/architecture2.svg)

-Orbit's system introduces a layer of abstraction called __IPs__, which groups related source code files (`.v`, `.sv`, `.vhd`) together within a common directory.
+Orbit introduces a layer of abstraction called __IPs__, which groups related source code files (`.v`, `.sv`, `.vhd`) together within a common directory.

-Wondering what is Orbit and how does it work?
+Still wondering what Orbit is and how does it work?
 Check out the [Topic Overview](https://chaseruskin.github.io/orbit/topic/overview.html) for more details describing Orbit's system architecture and its key concepts.

-Curious to learn more about how to use Orbit in your hardware development workflow?
-Check out the [User Overview](https://chaseruskin.github.io/orbit/user/overview.html) to see how Orbit can be used in every stage of the development cycle.
+Curious to learn more about how to use Orbit in your own hardware development workflow?
+Check out the [User Overview](https://chaseruskin.github.io/orbit/user/overview.html) to see how Orbit can be used to accelerate every stage of the development cycle.

 ### Live at the cutting edge of hardware design